davidfreitas51/LockBox/README.md

 ## Installation

 1. In your Visual Studio or preferred IDE, pull the repository.
-2. Run the "LockBox.API" project.
+2. Run the "LockBoxAPI" project.
 3. Run the "LockBox" project.

 You can use Visual Studio "Multiple Startup Projects" to do it